-Oh, don’t forget, you need to do these things by SEPTEMBER 15th at midnight!
+Oh, don’t forget, you need to do these things by SEPTEMBER 1st at 11:59pm!
 Don’t be like Cinderella, running to catch the coach while it is turning into a pumpkin!
 Fairy Godmother won’t bail you out!

 Part of what makes Cherrywood Art Fair a successful show is the careful selection of artists we think will create the best balanced and quality show.
 We also consider the variety of the show overall, making sure that we don’t have too many similar items or vendors.
 Take a look at our past artist photos to get a sense of Cherrywood Art Fair’s content.

-By juried, we mean that a small group (usually 3) of people who are respected in the arts community look at anonymous photos of your work, compare them with everyone else in your media category, and give you a grade.
+By juried, we mean that a small group (usually three) of people who are respected in the arts community look at anonymous photos of your work, compare them with everyone else in your media category, and give you a grade.
 Those grades, along with criteria for media balance, and a certain percentage of new artists each year, determine the final selection.

 I’ve been an artist with Cherrywood Art Fair before so I have a better chance of getting accepted, right?

 Nope.
 That’s not how it works.
 We always clear the slate and start off clean so we can keep Cherrywood Art Fair fresh and new!
 You’ll thank us for it later!

 Unfortunately, we just can’t fit everyone in, even though we wish we could.
-Because we receive so many applications, it’s no longer possible to keep you updated on your “status”.
-But when the jury process is over, on October 1st we’ll send you an email with the results.
+Because we receive so many applications, it’s no longer possible to keep you updated on your status.
+After the jury process is over, on September 15th we’ll send you an email with the results.
 In that email, we’ll tell you what size booth you were given if accepted, and whether it is indoors or outdoors.
-You have 8 days to decide if you will take the booth assignment.
+You have eight days to decide if you will take the booth assignment.
 If you aren’t happy with the booth size, and don’t want to accept it, we’ll move on to our waiting list.
 If you aren’t accepted, you’ll get an email with our regrets.
 We’ll also ask you if you want to be on the waiting list if some artists don’t take their booth.